Professional Context

 💡 Expert Advice & Considerations

-Don't waste your time trying to use AI to replace your professional judgment - instead, use it to automate tedious tasks like data entry and progress tracking, so you can focus on what really matters: supporting your students.
+Veterans know to avoid depending on this system to replace your professional judgment - instead, use it to automate tedious tasks like data entry and progress tracking, so you can focus on what really matters: supporting your students.

 Advanced Prompt Library